Airsequel/Airput/README.md

 ## TODOs

-- [ ] Add a column repo.exclusion_reason
+- Add column `is_private` and only crawl private repos if `--private` is passed
-      If `!= NULL` repo should be excluded from further processing E.g. for forks, mirrors, etc.
-- [ ] Add subcommand to load list of repos from Airsequel and update them
+- Add subcommand to load list of repos from Airsequel and update them
-- [ ] Add CLI flag to choose between `OverwriteRepo` and `AddRepo`
-- [ ] Store all languages for a repo
+- Move `bin-calculation.py` to Airsequel
-- [ ] Store if account is a person or an organization
+- Store if account is a person or an organization
+- Store all languages for a repo
+- Repos created per week chart
+- Add CLI flag to choose between `OverwriteRepo` and `AddRepo`

 ## Related